 Pharma & Healthcare

-We support lifescience companies – Pharma, MedTech, Healthcare and Hospitals – today in coping with the challenges of tomorrow
+We support life science companies and health insurers in mastering the challenges of tomorrow

 In a world where healthcare is the most indispensable industry of all, Roland Berger advises companies that care about our health.

-Healthcare companies are facing a rapidly changing environment.
-New and disruptive technologies are entering the market; stratified medicine is bringing new levels of treatment customization; digital technologies are creating new opportunities to demonstrate the practical effects of pharmaceutical treatments; and medical technology companies are being challenged by strengthened regulatory and market access requirements.
-At the same time, there is great cost pressure on service providers and cost units.
+Healthcare companies are facing a changing environment: new, disruptive technologies are entering the market, new levels of treatment individualization are being achieved by means of stratified medicine, digital technologies allow the creation of new opportunities to demonstrate the practical effects of pharmaceutical treatment methods and medical technology companies are being challenged by increased regulatory and market access requirements.
+At the same time, manufacturers and suppliers are under great cost pressure.
+Digitization enables health insurance companies to take advantage of new opportunities to design care pathways and strengthen their customer relationships.

 At Roland Berger, we help navigate the industry through these problems and move it forward.
 We focus on innovative market strategies and international expansion as well as careful management of the supply chain and production sites, enabling the transition to individualized medical care with the patient at the center.